 On our cluster, we use the following parallelization strategy: we use an array of jobs to submit as many jobs as RGI regions (or experiments, if you are running experiments on a single region for example), and each job is run on one node only.
 This way, we avoid using MPI and do not require communication between nodes, while still using our cluster at near 100%.

 Within OGGM, we do our best to follow the FAIR principles.

 The source code of OGGM is located on GitHub.
 All the history of the codebase (and the tests and documentation) are documented in the form of git commits.

-When certain development milestones are reached, we release a new version of the model using a so-called “tag” (version number).
-We will try to follow our own semantic versioning convention for release numbers.
+When some development milestones are reached, we release a new version of the model using a so-called “tag” (version number).
+We try to follow our own semantic versioning convention for release numbers.
 We use MAJOR.MINOR.PATCH, with:

 The current OGGM model version is:

 In : oggm.__version__

 We document the changes we make to the model on GitHub, and in the Version history.

 OGGM relies on a large number of external python packages (dependencies).
 Many of them have complex dependencies themselves, often compiled binaries (for example rasterio, which relies on a C package: GDAL).

 The complexity of this dependency tree as well as the permanent updates of both OGGM and its dependencies has lead to several unfortunate situations in the past: this involved a lot of maintenance work for the OGGM developers that had little or nothing to do with the model itself.